rlvlad/wt-project-2025/docs/sections/css_rules.typ

   }
   ```,
   [
-    Both the `background-color`, `font-weight` and `color` are different, to further imply that button is different from the others (upload track, create playlist...).
+    Both the `background-color`, `font-weight` and `color` are different, to further imply that the logout button is different from the others (upload track, create playlist...).
   ],
 )

-The same can be said to the `close` button in the modal, will be explained below.
+// The same can be said for the `close` button in the modal, which will be explained after.

 == Containers

-The first container the user encounters is the Login one, which shares its design with Register and the track player:
+The first container the user sees is the Login one, which shares its design with Register and the track player:
 #css_explanation(
   ```css
   .center-panel {